FIWARE/ops.Fuel-main-dev/README.md

 # OPS-Deploy

 This is the code repository for the OPS-Deploy, the management and deployment tool for FIWARE Lab nodes.
-This project is part of FIWARE[1].
+This project is part of FIWARE [1].

 OPS-Deploy is an open source deployment and management tool for OpenStack.
-It is based on Fuel by Mirantis[2] and it is developed within the OpenStack community.
+It is based on Fuel by Mirantis [2] and it is developed within the OpenStack community.
 It provides a web UI thorught that a cloud administrator can intuitively deploy and manage an OpenStack environment.

 OPS-Deploy is used in FIWARE project in order to deploy a more coherent and tested installation within the FIWARE Lab  federation guaranteeing as well as a better deployment and a more manageable issues resolution.

 Any feedbacks are welcome, including bugs, typos or things you think should be included but aren't.
 You can use github issues to provide feedback.

 ## Overall description
-OPS-Deploy is a complex software composed by a set of Puppet scripts, a task orchestrator (Astute [3]) and a UI.
+OPS-Deploy is a complex software composed by a set of Puppet [3] scripts, a task orchestrator (Astute [4]) and a UI.
 Its goal is to provide a deployment tool for deploying a new FIWARE Lab node based on OpenStack.
 The tool has a double advantage: support a cloud infrastructure owner to set up a new node more quickly than a manual installation and as well building a more coherent and tested node within the FIWARE Lab federation.

 ### Features available